Join us for the

 Learn more about Ken and his work at https://nativeplantguy.com/.

+Dickie is a Director of Intrepid Solutions, a company focused towards supporting remote field projects in challenging environments which he runs with his wife Nini.
 Originally from Manchester, Dickie graduated from Salford University with an Environmental Science degree and soon joined the British Antarctic Survey.
 This launched a ten year career working in Antarctica.
-Initially employed as terrestrial biologist, he moved into management roles including Base Commander at Rothera and Bird Island, South Georgia.
+Initially employed as terrestrial biologist, he moved into management roles as Base Commander on sevaeral Antarctic and sub-Antarctic bases.
 After returning to the UK in 2011 and working for the Scottish Environmental Protection Agency, the draw of the ‘South’ proved too strong and he gained his first island eradication experience, working as Field Assistant for Phase Two of the South Georgia Heritage Trust’s Habitat Restoration project, the world’s largest rodent eradication to date.

 Justin Bush joined the Washington Department of Fish and Wildlife as the state’s Aquatic Invasive Species Policy Coordinator in 2023.
 In this role, he leads statewide aquatic invasive species, ballast water and biofouling efforts.
 From 2016 to 2023 Justin was the Executive Coordinator of the State of Washington Invasive Species Council, charged with statewide policy-level direction, planning and coordination for preventing and stopping invasive species of all types.
 Justin has been working on invasive species issues since 2008 with federal, state, regional, and local organizations including King County, Skamania County, and the Lady Bird Johnson Wildflower Center at the University of Texas at Austin where he managed the Texasinvasives.org statewide partnership.
 During these years, he has been involved in countless projects to prevent, detect, and control both aquatic and terrestrial invasive species and is passionate about reducing the threat they pose to the economy, native species, and ecosystems.
 When not working to stop invasive species, Justin can be found boating, kayaking, SCUBA diving, traveling, or teaching his one-year-old son to enjoy all that the Pacific Northwest has to offer.